HunterJS-bit/Angula-qpx/README.md

-#NgFlights
+# NgFlights

-Simple Angular app to communicate with google qpx api and display available flights Thanx to profesor at Nicat
+Simple Angular app to communicate with google qpx api and display available flights Project  developed As a part of Frontend introductory course ,thanx mostly to profesor and students ...

 # Flights